From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Wander Nuremberg, and you’ll soon get lost within its cobblestoned streets of Old Town thatched wooden houses with colourful facades, rebuilt with a focus on restoring the old-style after 90% of the city was destroyed during WWII.
 Its role as a Nazi stronghold contributed to this.

-Nuremberg’s prosperity was also by virtue to its merchant guilds as part of the Hanseatic League trading route in Europe.
+Nuremberg’s prosperity was also by virtue to its merchant guilds as part of an extensive trading route in Europe.
 Alongside that, it became a flourishing centre for the arts – most notably known as the home of the famous German painter, Albrecht Dürer whose house you can visit.
 As World War II commenced, the construction of a secret art depot in the vaults underneath Castle Hill set to protect this heritage.
 The storage rooms, accessible now via the Historical Art Bunker tour, were burrowed up to 24 metres below ground, helping the artworks survive the bombing raids on Nuremberg.

 Immediately you realise how WWII wraps itself around the golden time of the Middle Ages and how its symbolism of power, wealth and connection was a reason the Nazi’s chose Nuremberg to be the site of the Nazi Party Rallies.